Bedrock-OSS/bedrock-wiki/docs/commands/block-entities.md

 [Sourced By Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5)

-This method, developed by Reddit user [u/Maxed_Out10](https://www.reddit.com/user/Maxed_Out10/) allows you to create near-perfect entity replications of any Minecraft block using armour stands and some sequential `/playanimation` commands.
+This method, developed by Reddit user [u/Maxed_Out10](https://www.reddit.com/user/Maxed_Out10/) allows you to create near-perfect entity replications of any Minecraft block using armor stands and some sequential `/playanimation` commands.

 To preserve credits to the creator, the community termed this method as "Max's Block Entity" or MBE for short.

 ### Points to Note

-1. This method uses 1 armour stand per block entity.
-Therefore, too many armour stands (like any entity) can contribute to server lag.
+1. This method uses 1 armor stand per block entity.
+Therefore, too many armor stands (like any entity) can contribute to server lag.
-2. Players will still be able to pass through them as well as interact with them if not restricted.
+2. Players will still be able to pass through them as well as interact with them (if not restricted).
-3. While the block entity may appear in one spot, it's actual hitbox will have a slight offset.
+4. While the block entity may render in one spot, it's actual hitbox will have a slight offset.

 ## Video Demonstration